radiantearth/stac-spec/api-spec/extensions/sort/README.md

 When calling `/stac/search` using POST with`Content-Type: application/json`, this extension adds an attribute `sortby` with an object value to the core JSON search request body.

-The syntax for the `sorbyt` attribute is:
+The syntax for the `sortby` attribute is:

 ```json
 {